sander-aleks/KAK100Portfolio/README.md

 * Henry

 # Project goal
-Introducing Kuressaare Ametikool.
+To introduce our school, Kuressaare Regional Training Centre.

 ## Communication was in Slack
 ## For project we used: JavaScript, HTML, CSS

 ## Day 1
 Introduced ourselves to each other.
-Started to put together the plan.
+Started to put the plan together.
 TAK-21 showed us TA-22 and TAK-22 how github issues and labels work...
 Started designing in Figma and started to write the code.